SEPTEMBER 20 – NOVEMBER 3, 2019

 The AnT aesthetic is defined, not only by brick, but also by transforming brick into organic forms.
 Scrolls and patterns inform the overall visual flow of the work.
 As part of their rigorous process to assure their work is effective, significant, and engaging with the public who will utilize the space over time, they lovingly and heavily research the history of an area prior to conceptualizing an installation.
 “The concepts of our public artwork revolve around the intention to create a cultural narrative specific to the site and community where the work exists,” they explain.

-Creating an installation, in a gallery, is a unique opportunity to let their minds and abilities stretch in ways beyond the public art and architectural commission realm.
-Exhibitions provide a platform to demonstrate feats of imagination and skill larger than a commission might allow.
-It is a place for this breed of maker, normally supported by private and public commissions, to potentially engage future clients’ imaginations with actualized objects.
+Creating an installation, in a gallery, was a unique opportunity to let their minds and abilities stretch in ways beyond the public art and architectural commission realm.
+Exhibitions provided a platform to demonstrate feats of imagination and skill larger than a commission might allow.
+It was a place for this breed of maker, normally supported by private and public commissions, to potentially engage future clients’ imaginations with actualized objects.
 For these two months, AnT Sculpture and Design, LLC, will be bound only by the four walls of the Galusha Gallery.

-During the installation of their work, in complement to their concepts on community and art, small groups are welcome to visit and observe the construction/installation process by making a reservation with Kyle Rudy-Kohlhepp at kylerudyk@northernclaycenter.org.
+During the installation of their work, in complement to their concepts on community and art, small groups were welcome to visit and observe the construction and installation process.

 AnT Sculpture and Design Community Workshop

-Gregg and Coleman will collaborate with members of NCC’s community to create an installation of dynamic low-relief architectural tiles, inspired by the culture of Minnesota.
-Learn techniques you can employ in your own home, garden, or any space you want to liven up.
-The following Saturday, the work will be installed at NCC.
+Gregg and Coleman collaborated with members of NCC’s community, during a one-day workshop, to create an installation of dynamic low-relief architectural tiles, inspired by the culture of Minnesota.
+Attendees learned techniques to employ in their own home, garden, or any space they wanted to liven up.
+The following Saturday, the work was installed at NCC.

 AnT Sculpture and Design Artist Lecture

-Gregg and Coleman will be in conversation to relate what it is like to seek public art commissions, and create works of art that seamlessly interact with the public.
+Gregg and Coleman were in conversation to relate what it is like to seek public art commissions, and create works of art that seamlessly interact with the public.